zeynab1333/WK8_ASSIGNMENT/README.md

+Description

-Question 1: Build a Complete Database Management System
+Build a Complete Database Management System
 Objective:
 Design and implement a full-featured database using only MySQL.